Our policy and principles

 Hiring for diversity

-- piloting an internship with Specialisterne, an organisation which supports employment of people on the autism spectrum
+piloted an internship with Specialisterne, an organisation which supports employment of people on the autism spectrum.

-- hiring through non traditional pathways including the Asylum Seeker Resource Centre in Australia and the New Zealand Red Cross’s Pathways to Employment programme
+hired through non traditional pathways including the Asylum Seeker Resource Centre in Australia and the New Zealand Red Cross’s Pathways to Employment program.

-- participating in the TupuToa internship programme in New Zealand
+participated in the TupuToa internship program in New Zealand.

 Check out the Xero careers page for more information about working at Xero.

 Increasing LGBTQI+ inclusion and awareness

 At Xero, we want to create a culture of belonging, where differences not only exist but where they are respected, supported and fully celebrated.
 It’s about ensuring our people can be their authentic self, and flourish in an environment where they feel accepted and know they belong.
 LGBTQI+ awareness and support is an important part of creating an inclusive culture at Xero.

 Xero has achieved the Rainbow Tick in New Zealand in recognition of our inclusive workplace.

 We provide LGBTQI+ awareness and education across some of our offices.

 Xero supports employee participation in local Pride parades under the Xero banner.